sailfish009/openstructure/modules/base/doc/logging.rst

 **Debug**:
   For developers, but not quite at the trace level.
-This level is turned off by default, not available in Python and only enabled when compiling with debugging symbols.
+This level is turned off by default and only enabled when compiling with debugging symbols.

 **Trace**:
   Used to debug inner loops.
 Once turned on, you will probably get more debug output that you will be able to handle.
-This  level is turned off by default, not available in python and only enabled when compiling with debugging symbols.
+This level is turned off by default and only enabled when compiling with debugging symbols.

 Example